Living at E-town

 The College offers housing in the summer for current Elizabethtown College students.
 The summer housing priority is given to students employed by the college and those taking classes at the College.
 Summer housing may be given to those students taking internships for College credit.
 Students must register the internship for credit with the Office of Registration and Records before the Summer Housing Application can be submitted.
 Housing for students with credit bearing internships will be granted only if there is availability after student employees and those taking classes are placed in housing.
 Summer housing is not given to students whose sole reason for needing housing is for off campus employment or for paid internships (not for College credit).
 Summer residents must be approved by the Office of Student Rights and Responsibilities.
 Summer residents must uphold all College policies.

 During the summer months, students can expect that cleaning will begin immediately after the buildings close and preparations to begin for the summer conference season.
 The services, amenities, and conveniences that students have access to during the academic year are significantly limited in the summer months.
 This includes, but is not limited to, shower curtains being removed and construction beginning in early morning hours.
-Residence Life professional staff are not available to assist in situations that require intervention after business hours.
+Community Living professional staff are not available to assist in situations that require intervention after business hours.
 Counseling Services are not available during the summer or between semesters.